herb4.jpg (20897 bytes)

 SGM Herbert A. Friedman (Ret.)

-State Senator Charles J. Fuschillo Jr. appointed him to his Veteran’s Advisory Board to study various issues that affect the veteran community, legislation being considered by the New York State Senate, and future programs and community projects.
+New York State Senator Charles J. Fuschillo Jr. appointed him to his Veteran’s Advisory Board to study various issues that affect the veteran community, legislation being considered by the New York State Senate, and future programs and community projects.
 The Vietnam War Veterans Association presented him with their 2006 Veterans of the Year Award in recognition of his long-standing dedication and commitment to that organization and veteran's issues.
 In 2007, his town Chamber of Commerce awarded him the title of Community Person of the Year.

-He is the mid-Atlantic spokesman to the press for the Psychological Operations Veterans Association (POVA), and the PSYOP history editor of the Psychological Operations Association (POA) journal Perspectives since 1990.
-He is the American representative of the international Psychological Warfare (Psywar) Society.
-He has written over 100 print articles on the subject of PSYOP and has been the expert source in close to a dozen published books and numerous magazine and newspaper articles.
+He has also acted as an expert source in numerous magazine and newspaper articles.
 He has been interviewed on Japanese television, ITN, and on the American news show Extra.
-He has appeared on both the British and Canadian Broadcasting Corporations (BBC and CBC) and worked with the authors of articles in the New York Times, USA Today, and other American and foreign newspapers.
-His interviews on psychological warfare have appeared in Icon, Print Magazine, the Psychologist, Good Magazine and Défense & Sécurité Internationale.
-The Ministry of Education of Singapore uses his articles as resources in curriculum packages to support the teaching of history courses in their curriculum.
+He has appeared on both the British and Canadian Broadcasting Corporations (BBC and CBC), the National Broadcasting Company (NBC), and worked with the authors of articles in the New York Times, USA Today, Washington Post, and other American and foreign newspapers.
+He has been interviewed by the BBC Program Today, their world news programs Newsday, and Newshour.
+His interviews on psychological warfare have appeared in Cabinet magazine, Slate Magazine, Aviation News, Icon, Print Magazine, The Psychologist, Good Magazine, Psychological Operations [Iran] and Défense & Sécurité Internationale [France]The Ministry of Education of Singapore uses his articles as resources in curriculum packages to support the teaching of history courses in their curriculum.
+He has published psychological warfare articles in Combat (Japanese language), Warriors of the Republic [Vietnamese language], Soldier of Fortune, Vietnam, Oui, Valor, Sir, Perspectives, the Falling Leaf (Britain), the International Banknote Society Journal, the German Postal Specialist, Scott's Monthly Journal, and the American Philatelist to name a few.

-He was interviewed and acted as a subject expert for the American History Channel Sworn to Secrecy documentary on psychological operations, the British Channel Four documentary on sexual propaganda during World War II embarrassingly entitled Sex Bomb, The German TV documentary Songs of War, the Canadian Chum Limited television documentary Sex and Psyops, and the Tokyo Broadcasting System documentary on American PSYOP during the invasion of Okinawa.
-He was a special contributor to the Nova documentary “Missing in MiG Alley” His article on the “Wandering Soul” PSYOP campaign in Vietnam was the basis for the radio play “Mimi’s Guide” broadcast by Radio L.A.
+He was interviewed and acted as a subject expert for the American History Channel Sworn to Secrecy documentary on psychological operations, the British Channel Four documentary on sexual propaganda during World War II called Sex Bomb, the Canadian Chum Limited television documentary Sex and Psyops, and the Tokyo Broadcasting System documentary on American PSYOP during the invasion of Okinawa.
+He was a special contributor to the Nova documentary Missing in MiG Alley.
+His article on the Wandering Soul PSYOP campaign in Vietnam was the basis for the radio play Mimi’s Guide broadcast by Radio L.A.
 Theatre Works.
-He was interviewed for the German documentary “Songs of War – Music as a Weapon” which was nominated for an international Emmy (Best Arts Documentary) in 2012.
+He was interviewed for the German documentary Songs of War – Music as a Weapon which won an international Emmy (Best Arts Documentary) in 2012.
+In 2014, Radio Television Suisse used his data and images for a program about music and its effects on human behavior and Czech TV Barrandov interviewed him about Russian and Ukrainian propaganda in the Crimea.
+South Korea’s Munhwa Broadcasting Corporation interviewed him for a July 2014 feature-length television documentary on psychological warfare titled Silent War.
+In 2015, he acted as the PSYOP Advisor for the short film, Wandering Soul.
+In 2016, he was interviewed for a radio podcast called Ghost Tape Number Ten.
+Later that same year he was again interviewed in another podcast called Military Psychological Operations - Influencing the enemy.
+In 2020, he took part in a Center for International Ethics podcast on PSYOP used in the Korean War.

 HerbRugCG2.JPG (27082 bytes)